ZuzooVn/SiploWhiteboard/CONTRIBUTING.md

-# Developer Guidelines
-(Please talk to people on the mailing list before you change this page, see our section on [how to get in touch](https://github.com/ether/etherpad-lite#get-in-touch))

 ## Important note for pull requests
 **Pull requests should issued against the develop branch**.
 We never pull directly into master.